 Conditioning the leather:

-Ensure your Duckfeet are dry, and apply the cream in circular motions.
+Ensure your Duckfeet are dry, and apply the cream in circular motions onto the leather and seams.
 Let the shoe cream sit for a few minutes and polish afterwards with a soft cloth.

 Dealing with weather:

 All Duckfeet leathers are naturally water-resistant and typically do very well in all types of weather.
-For messier conditions (heavy, wet snow and salty sidewalks), we find that a regular leather care routine helps to increase water-resistance and keep our Duckfeet in tip-top shape.
-If you find water stains on your shoes (this may occur after heavy saturation), take a cloth and lightly damp the entire shoe; let dry completely.
+For messier conditions (mud season, wet snow and salty sidewalks), we find that a regular leather care routine helps to increase water-resistance and keep our Duckfeet in tip-top shape.
+If you find water stains on your shoes (this may occur after heavy saturation), take a cloth and lightly damp the entire shoe.
+Let dry completely and then apply leather care.

 Storing your Duckfeet: